Nachmanides: Views on death, mourning and the resurrection

 In Nachmanides's Torat ha-Adam, which deals with mourning rites, burial customs, etc., Nachmanides sharply criticizes writers who strove to render man indifferent to both pleasure and pain.
 This, he declares, is against the Law, which commands man to rejoice on the day of joy and weep on the day of mourning.
 The last chapter, entitled Shaar ha-Gemul, discusses reward and punishment, resurrection, and kindred subjects.
 It derides the presumption of the philosophers who pretend to a knowledge of the essence of God and the angels, while even the composition of their own bodies is a mystery to them.

-For Nachmanides, divine revelation is the best guide in all these questions, and proceeds to give his views on Jewish views of the afterlife.
+For Nachmanides, divine revelation is the best guide in all these questions, and proceeds to give his commentary on Jewish views of the afterlife.
 He holds that as God is eminently just, there must be reward and punishment.
 This reward and punishment must take place in another world, for the good and evil of this world are relative and transitory.

 Besides the animal soul, which is derived from the "Supreme powers" and is common to all creatures, man possesses a special soul.
 This special soul, which is a direct emanation from God, existed before the creation of the world.
 Through the medium of man it enters the material life; and at the dissolution of its medium it either returns to its original source or enters the body of another man.
 This belief is, according to Nachmanides, the basis of the levirate marriage, the child of which inherits not only the name of the brother of his fleshly father, but also his soul, and thus continues its existence on the earth.
 The resurrection spoken of by the prophets, which will take place after the coming of the Messiah, is referred by Nachmanides to the body.
 The physical body may, through the influence of the soul, transform itself into so pure an essence that it will become eternal.